kanaka/mal/lib/README.md

 - Begin with an one-line ;; short description

-- End with `nil`, so that the result of `load-file` is conveniently short when loading manually and predictilbe for automatic testing

 - Describe the restrictions on each parameter in comments.

 - Define private symbols in hidden environments when possible.
 If this